DWonGH/TEETACSI/README.md

 The required EEG's from the TUEG data set must be specified in a ```.txt``` file; like the example in ```specified_paths.txt```.
 Replace the examples in the ```specified_paths.txt``` file with the required ```.edf``` locations for the session.

-Run OpenSCORE in PowerShell using
+Then run OpenSCORE in PowerShell.
+E.g.
 ```shell script
 .\run_openscore.ps1
 ```